ianxxiao/use-athena/README.md

 **How does Athena work?**

-Athena uses the latest Big Data, Text Analytics, and Machine Learning technologies.
+Underneath the elegent and intuitive UI, Athena uses the most powerful Big Data, Text Analytics, and Machine Learning technologies.

 # Key Features
 **Athena Analytics** - This provides intuitive and writing-focused insights based on viral trends in your domain.